SarigalaChetan/SarigalaChetan/README.md

 🔍 I’m currently focused on exploring advanced technologies in AI, particularly in the healthcare sector.

-🤝 I’m looking to collaborate on a project titled "Healthcare Diagnosis With Integrated CNN-NLP Technology."
+🤝 I would like to collaborate on a project titled "Healthcare Diagnosis With Integrated CNN-NLP Technology."
 Feel free to message me if you’re interested in learning more or collaborating.

 📬 You can reach me through:
 * WhatsApp: 9391719199